ibraheemdev/matchit/README.md

 HttpRouter is a lightweight high performance HTTP request router.

 This router supports variables in the routing pattern and matches against the request method.
-It also scales better.
+It also scales very well.

 The router is optimized for high performance and a small memory footprint.
 It scales well even with very long paths and a large number of routes.
 A compressing dynamic trie (radix tree) structure is used for efficient matching.

 ## Features

-**Not tied to any http implementation** HttpRouter is not tied to any http implementation, as the `Router` is generic.
-It currently has a [`hyper`](https://crates.io/crates/hyper) backend available.

 **Only explicit matches:** With other routers, a requested URL path could match multiple patterns.
 Therefore they have some awkward pattern priority rules, like *longest match* or *first registered, first matched*.
 By design of this router, a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.

-**Stop caring about trailing slashes:** Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
-Of course it only does so, if the new path has a handler.
-If you don't like it, you can [turn off this behavior](https://docs.rs/httprouter/0.0.0/httprouter/router/struct.Router.html#structfield.redirect_trailing_slash).

 **Path auto-correction:** Besides detecting the missing or additional trailing slash at no extra cost, the router can also fix wrong cases and remove superfluous path elements (like `../` or `//`).
 Is [CAPTAIN CAPS LOCK](http://www.urbandictionary.com/define.php?term=Captain+Caps+Lock) one of your users?
 HttpRouter can help him by making a case-insensitive look-up and redirecting him to the correct URL.